EranXu/teamMemberProject/README.md

 I know the cost time may be very long, because I started from 0, and I recorded all the problems I encountered.
 Almost every problem allows me to deal with more than 1 hour.
 But I finally finished it:)

 I really hope you can see my attitude and my sincerity.
 I can do my best to learn the unknown knowledge.
 This is my attitude.
 I hope you can give me a chance to prove myself.

+## Version 2.0

+Adding ModelForm into the project, it can check the field of input.

+If the input is invalid, the app will redirect to the current page, and the error message will show in the venv.

+The initial page:

+When we add a valid member:

+When we add a invalid member:

+The wrong message:

 ## Bug Log